zeebo/zeebo.github.io/source/_posts/2012-07-30-quick-and-clean-in-go.markdown

 ---
 layout: post
-title: "Quick doesn't have to mean dirty"
+title: "Quick and Clean in Go"
 date: 2012-07-30 11:43
 comments: true
-categories:
+categories: [go, web, tutorial, templates, heroku, mgo, mongodb]
 ---

-After reading the wonderful article whose title I stole about making a guestbook app in Flask, I decided to see how it would compare to my favorite language of the year, Go.
+After reading a [neat article][article] whose title I stole about making a guestbook app in Flask, I decided to see how it would compare to my favorite language of the year, Go.
 So here's my take.